patcg/docs-and-reports/design-dimensions/Dimensions-with-General-Agreement.md

 ### Location of Data Join

+Attribution requires joining data from the site of an impression (source) and the site of a conversion (trigger).
 The community group has reached general agreement that data join could potentially occur off device within a some type of server side architecture.
 This is conditional on having adequate protections for any data that leaves a device, in line with our security and privacy goals.

 ## Privacy defined at least by Differential Privacy